 Reverse osmosis is a filtration process that removes impurities and contaminants from water by applying pressure to force it through a semipermeable membrane.
 This method can effectively remove dissolved solids, heavy metals, and other pollutants, producing high-quality reclaimed water.

-See also How To Use Landa Pressure Washer
+See also Can You Use Regular Car Soap In A Pressure Washer

 5. Distillation